austinauyeung/covid-classifier/README.md

 covidImageLoad3.py: Relabels the the files in the NIH dataset by their class and patient ID number (avaliable: https://www.kaggle.com/nih-chest-xrays/data)

-sort_processed2: Sorts the relabeled files into the folders with the name of their classes.
+sort_processed: Sorts the relabeled files into the folders with the name of their classes.